Oracle Standard vs Enterprise Edition: Overview

 - SE2: 1 server x 10 NUP per processor x $350 = $3,500

-SE2 Restrictions
+Oracle SE2 Edition Restrictions

 As with all SE products, there are a handful of restrictions that keep people from easily using SE2.
-Some of these restrictions, listed below, have changed with the introduction of SE2, as they were different for previous editions SE and SE1.
+Some of these restrictions, listed below, have changed with the introduction of SE2, as they were different for previous editions SE and SE1.- Only licensable on servers with up to two sockets

 - SE was four sockets, SE1 was two sockets